 The following Financial Services practice note provides comprehensive and up to date legal information covering:

 As of exit day (31 January 2020) the UK is no longer an EU Member State.
 However, in accordance with the Withdrawal Agreement, the UK has entered an implementation period, during which it continues to be subject to EU law.
 This has an impact on this Practice Note.
-For further guidance on the impact of Brexit on the CRR and prudential regulation, see Practice Note: Preparing for Brexit: CRR and prudential regulation—quick guide.
+For further guidance on the impact of Brexit on the CRR and prudential regulation, see Practice Note: Impact of Brexit: CRR and prudential regulation—quick guide.

 Following the financial crisis, the Financial Stability Board (FSB) and a number of national regulators conducted reviews into the governance and structure of remuneration arrangements within the financial services sector.
 The main conclusions drawn from these reviews were that: